Global Youth Service Fund | UMC YoungPeople

 Global Youth Service Fund

 The Youth Service Fund (YSF) is a unique grant program within the UMC, because all aspects involve youth.
-Youth create fundraisers and contribute money, youth decide what projects receive money, and all the projects supported must be youth-designed, led by youth, and benefit young people.
+Youth create fundraisers and contribute money, youth decide what projects receive money, and all the projects supported are youth-designed, led by youth, and benefit young people.
 Additionally, 70 percent of YSF funds raised by an Annual Conference stay with that Annual Conference!
-Thirty percent of funds raised by an Annual Conference are sent to the global UMC to support the Global Youth Service Fund.
+Thirty percent of funds raised by an Annual Conference are sent into the connectional system of the UMC to support the worldwide Youth Service Fund.

 Since its creation in 1968, the Youth Service Fund has enabled youth to support one another in ministry around the world!